priagungkhusumanegara/twitter_crawler/README.md

 # Twitter Crawler

-This repository contains python script that is used to
+This repository contains python script that is used to:
 - collect tweets of target list (username)
-- collect twitter user profile based on target list
+- collect twitter user profile of target list